mvolkmann/blog/src/swift/ARKit.md

 - {% aTargetBlank "https://developer.apple.com/documentation/arkit/arworldtrackingconfiguration", "ARWorldTrackingConfiguration" %}
   "tracks the position of a device in relation to objects in the environment".

-## Anchors

-An anchor ties entities to a location in a scene such as a coordinate relative to an iPhone location when the app launches.
-There are several kinds of anchors including a 3D coordinate (specified by a 3x3 matrix of the type `SIMD3<Scalar>`), a horizontal plane (ex. the floor or a desk top), a vertical plane (ex. a wall), a face, a body, and image in the scene.

-After creating an anchor it must be added to a scene with `scene.addAnchor(myAnchor)`.

 ## Entities

 An entity is a 3D object that can be placed in a scene.